keystonejs/keystone/packages/adapter-knex/README.md

 _**Default:**_ `'public'`

 All postgres tables are grouped within a schema.
-This value should match the name of the schema used in the `CREATE SCHEMA` step above.

 ### `knexOptions`

 These options are passed directly through to Knex.

 See the [knex docs](https://knexjs.org/#Installation-client) for more details.

 _**Default:**_